Advertisement

 Corticosteroids can also be taken as oral medications or injections.
 Oral corticosteroids contain higher doses of medication and travel to the airways via the bloodstream.

 While this means they are more powerful treatments, it also means they carry a greater risk of side effects, which is why they are only prescribed for short durations.
-For example, if a person experiences a severe asthma attack, a healthcare provider may prescribe a one- or two-week course of these high-dose steroids in order to get symptoms under control.
+For example, if a person experiences a severe asthma attack, a healthcare provider may prescribe a one- or two-week course of these high-dose steroids to get symptoms under control.

 Long-acting bronchodilators

-Bronchodilators (also called beta-2 antagonists) are drugs that relieve bronchoconstriction, the tightening of the muscles around the airways that occurs when asthma flares—in other words, they help open up narrow airways.
+Bronchodilators (also called beta-2 antagonists) are drugs that relieve bronchoconstriction, the tightening of the muscles around the airways that occurs when asthma flares.
+In other words, they help open up narrow airways.

 Short-acting bronchodilators are found in quick-relief inhalers, used for the immediate relief of asthma symptoms.
 There are also long-acting bronchodilators, which are prescribed to prevent asthma attacks.
 Doses for long-acting bronchodilators last for 12 or 24 hours, depending on the type.
+They're used in combination with inhaled corticosteroids, and there are several varieties of inhaled asthma medications that contain both corticosteroids and long-acting bronchodilators.

 Leukotriene modifiers